Tcing/TuniHack2016_FatalError/readme.md

 ------------------------------------
 -First we collect data from the apis then we clean it using a Python algorithm -The training of the Linear Regression model
--The client can make requests with a web mobile application to predict the best choice for the travel
+-The client can make requests with a web application to predict the most suitable choice for your traveling